-Select the member payout transactions generated by Simple Fund 360 then click Save then Save & Prepare Documents
+Click to open up the member payout transactions generated by Simple Fund 360 on the Transaction List page, then click on Save and select Save & Prepare Documents.

 Where an SMSF is wound up during the Current Financial Year you will be able to prepare the prior year's SMSF Annual Return and lodge it through Simple Fund 360.